naveedalirehmani/Obsidian/Block-chain.md

 **Forking**:
 Forking in blockchain refers to the creation of a new branch or version of a blockchain.
 It occurs when there is a divergence in the consensus rules or protocols followed by different participants in the blockchain network.

+**Hard Fork**:
+A hard fork is a type of fork that introduces a significant change to the blockchain protocol, making the new version incompatible with the previous version.
+When a hard fork happens, the blockchain splits into two separate chains, each following its own set of rules.

+**Soft Fork**:
+A soft fork is a type of fork that introduces a backward-compatible change to the blockchain protocol.
+The new rules added in a soft fork are still compatible with the previous version, allowing both upgraded and non-upgraded nodes to continue operating on the same blockchain.